hashicorp/terraform-provider-hcp/docs/resources/consul_cluster.md

 - `consul_version` (String) The Consul version of the cluster.
 - `id` (String) The ID of this resource.
 - `organization_id` (String) The ID of the organization this HCP Consul cluster is located in.
-- `project_id` (String) The ID of the project this HCP Consul cluster is located in.
 - `region` (String) The region where the HCP Consul cluster is located.
 - `scale` (Number) The number of Consul server nodes in the cluster.
 - `self_link` (String) A unique URL identifying the HCP Consul cluster.